Skip to Content

 Photo by Anete Lusina on Pexels.com

 The Himalayan cats, or Himmies, are beautiful and often exhibit kitten-like bursts of energy.
-They can go from snoozing in sunlight to zipping around through the living room.
+They can go from sleeping in sunlight to zipping around through the living room.
 Himalayan cats make great companions and thrive on interaction, exercise, and grooming.

 10. Turkish Angora